app-academy-exercises-jb/YASC/README.md

 # YASC (Yet Another Slack Clone)

 YASC aims to be a lightweight, team-oriented messaging solution with strong guarantees around message integrity and availability.
 The following features represent the bare minimum in terms of what is required to make this project a reality.
-After this, close attention must be paid to matters of data privacy, among other things.
+Not all of the features are yet fully operational.
+This notice will be removed when they are.

 ## <u>MVP Feature Set</u>:

-1. Hosting on Heroku (3/2/20 -- ~4hrs)

-2. Authentication Functionality (3/3/20 -- ~16hrs)
+1. Authentication Functionality
 	- Registration
 	- Multiple login
 	- Demo login
 	- __BONUS:__ Implement Auth0 login/registration functionality

-3. Workspace Functionality (3/7/20 -- ~16hrs)
+2. Workspace Functionality
 	- Workspace creation
 	- Workspace un/registration
 	- Slack-like styling
 	- __BONUS:__ Channel/User search

-4. Channel Functionality (3/9/20 -- ~24hrs)
+3. Channel Functionality
 	- Channel creation
 	- Channel un/subscription
 	- Slack-like styling